Encouraging the next generation

 Recently released was the Proudly Australian poster, exploring the concept of land protection and respect for Australia’s traditional owners.
 The activity highlights the key role surveyors play in protection, which is of the utmost importance, demonstrating how to perform a Culture Protection Survey using GPS.
 The cultural aspect of these resources also contributes to encouraging diversity in the field by demonstrating a range of backgrounds and cultures being involved in the surveying process.

 At Hanlons we encourage the next generation through our cadetships, bringing current and aspiring students on board to support their studies in surveying with valuable experience in the field.
-The experience of our cadetships/traineeships are outlined in a video with our very own Tim Mclean and our latest cadet Harry Mills’ blog.
+The experience of our cadetships/traineeships are outlined in a video with our very own Tim Mclean.
 Our growing firm seeks to contribute to overcoming the skills shortage and encourage the diversity the industry is seeking by making careers in surveying more accessible for regional and inexperienced people keen to get involved.